Air engagements of the Gulf War: 17 January 1991

 Four F/A-18Cs from VFA-81 'Sunliners' were on a mission to strike H3 airfield.
 While en route, an E-2C Hawkeye AEW aircraft alerted them to the presence of two Iraqi MiG-21s.
 Lt.
 Cdr.
-Mark Fox quickly locked on to one off the MiGs, and launched an AIM-9 Sidewinder.
+Mark Fox quickly locked on to one of the MiGs, and launched an AIM-9 Sidewinder.
 Fox lost sight of the missile, and followed with an AIM-7.
 The AIM-9 brought down the MiG, with the AIM-7 hitting the falling wreckage.
 Piloting another of the F/A-18s was Nick Mongillo, who downed the other MiG with an AIM-7.
 In forty seconds, the F/A-18s had shot down both MiGs without jettisoning their bombs.